mayyas-nakhli/noon-forecast/README.md

 Please refer to the `package.json` file for a complete list of dependencies and their versions.

+## Upcoming Features

+In addition to the current features, the following enhancements are planned for future updates:

+1. Make the app more stable by implementing error handling and optimizing performance.
+2. Add different themes to the app, allowing users to choose between light and dark themes.
+Additionally, an automatic theme option can be included, which changes the theme based on the time of day.
+3. Implement a feature to save favorite locations, allowing users to easily access weather information for their preferred places.
+4. Implement a feature to ask the user for location permission and utilize the location data to provide weather information specific to the user's current location.

+These upcoming features aim to improve the user experience and provide more customization options within the app.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as per your needs.